Frequently asked questions

 What happens after the assessment?

 The neuropsychologist will spend some time going over your results and will write a report.
-They will make another appointment with you to discuss the results and can also talk with other people involved in your care.
+They will make another appointment with you to discuss the results and can also talk with other people involved in your care if needed.

 Will I receive a Medicare rebate for a neuropsychology assessment?

-No. Medicare does not cover neuropsychology services.
+No. There are no Medicare rebates for neuropsychology assessments.
 You can check with your private health fund to see if any rebates are available.
 Contact your fund to check on your specific circumstances.

 Telehealth